This roasted acorn squash recipe is a simple, elegant fall side dish. Seasoned with maple syrup and cozy herbs, it's deliciously sweet and savory.

 Today, I’m sharing this maple roasted acorn squash recipe in the spirit of simplicity.
 As the holidays approach, I’ve been thinking more and more about how the best things in life are the simplest.
 It’s easy for the end of the year to become a rush of gift giving and to feel like every moment has to be perfect, losing sight of the fact that the simple things about the holidays, like spending time with loved ones, are really the best.

 So let’s make this easy roasted acorn squash!
 Instead of having my usual stuffed acorn squash on repeat this fall, I’ve been loving how this recipe highlights how flavorful the squash is on its own.
-Roasted with salt, pepper, herbs, and just a touch of maple, the squash is creamy and tender, with a cozy sweet and savory flavor.
-Serve it as an elegant, stress-free Thanksgiving side dish, or make it anytime you’re in the mood for something delicious and simple. 🙂
+Roasted with salt, pepper, herbs, and just a touch of maple, it’s creamy and tender, with a cozy sweet and savory flavor.
+Serve it as an elegant, stress-free Thanksgiving side dish, or make it anytime you’re in the mood for something simple and delicious.

 How to Cook Acorn Squash

 My method for how to cook acorn squash is easy.
 While the squash cooks for around 30 minutes in the oven, it only requires a few minutes of hands-on prep work: